-Our Mid-summer

-Our regular Semi-annual Clearance Sale is now on.
-Twice each year, just before the end of each season, we clear out the balance.
-At last there has been a new pump of the season's stock by the power of cut prices.
-We consider it At last there has been a new pump of the season's stock by the power of cut prices.
-We consider the pump in at the village well on the composition.
-By some misunderstanding, the good business policy to close out each season's stock before the pump lay in the shop of the plumber in Clinton, after it should have been here for two weeks.
+\$3.50 values now \$2.50 Our Mid-summer earance Our regular Semi-annual Clearance Sale is now on.
+Twice each rear, just before the end of each season, we clear out the balance At last there has been a new pump of the season's stock by the power of cut prices.
+We consider it At last there has been a new pump of the season's stock by the power of out prices.
+We consider it put in at the village well on the com-good business policy to close out each season's stock before the next season's stock arrives, and we make a great sacrifice to ac-in Clinton, after it should have been bere for two weeks.
 It is a fine iron one, and now man and beast can get their fill of nice cold water at any time, and it is used a great deal.
+Run your eye down the following list of cut prices and note the savings.